pengyang-zhou/blockchain-developer-bootcamp-final-project/README.md

 Checkout [here](./workflows.md) for a workthrough of the front-end interacting with smart contracts.

 ## Upgrade consideration
-1. Third part escrow could be applied.
+1. Third party escrow could be applied.
 2. Upgradable Contract design pattern could be applied to allow contract upgrade without deploying to a new address.